Priyansh364/WebPages/README.md

-# Netflix Front Page Clone
+# Clone of webpages

-This project is a clone of the Netflix front page created using HTML and CSS.
+This project is a clone of few web pages created using HTML and CSS(Tailwind).

 ## Technologies Used

 - HTML
-- CSS
+- CSS(Tailwind)

 ## Features